 By the way, this Vegan Caesar Dressing happens to pass the Brian test.
 He couldn’t detect it was vegan and is usually very good about sniffing this sort of thing out- but today, not a clue.
 But up to you, feel at liberty to use your own favorite caesar recipe.
 If tofu is not your thing, or you’ve never given it a real chance, this may be the recipe to try it with, because of its great favor and texture.

-For the Cajun rub, I’m smitten with Spiceologist’s Black Magic.
-I’m a pretty hard sell when it comes to spice blends, preferring to make them at home myself, but this one really is Black Magic.
+For the Cajun rub, I’m smitten with Spiceology’s Black Magic.
+I’m a pretty hard sell when it comes to spice blends, preferring to make them at home myself, but this one really is magic.
 I love love love love it!
 It’s flavorful and not overly spicy.
 You can use a generous amount to create a nice thick crust and it won’t overwhelm the palate.
 It has depth and just the right amount of sweetness and heat, to me, perfectly balanced.

 The crispy cajun tofu is also delicious as a vegan burger….super tasty!